CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 ## Analysis

 I use the average FPS over 1-11 secs to represent the performance of the application.
-I have tested the impact on performance by the boids number, CUDA block size, and grid cell size.
+I have tested the impact on performance by the boids number, CUDA block size, grid cell size, and the searcing volume.

 ### Average FPS Impacted by the Boids Number